dylan-lang/dylan-tool/README.md

 ## Overview

-The `dylan` tool simplifies the creation of Dylan workspaces and package management by using a config file to specify packages that are under active development and managing a single "registry" for the user in what should (hopefully) become a standard development setup for
+The `dylan-tool` simplifies the creation of Dylan workspaces and package management by using a config file to specify packages that are under active development and managing a single "registry" for the user in what should (hopefully) become a standard development setup for